|London, G.B, United Kingdom|

 (projects i'm following)

-Posted by Claudette Fleming almost 6 years ago
+Posted by Claudette Fleming about 6 years ago

 Are indigenous peoples lagging behind while others ‘move ahead’?
 There was a time when, the answer most certainly would have been ‘YES’.
 However times change and now the opposite appears true.

 As more and more people are trying to get off grid by renouncing a more developed lifestyle, most indigenous communities in Guyana, South America continue to live off grid, mostly by choice and circumstance.
 And, traditional indigenous peoples are definitely experienced and competent in the off grid lifestyle.

 In Moraro we follow traditions.
 Life is as practical as you can get.
 Living is more satisfying and meaningful than that which we experience outside.
 Also, from experience, we have learnt that the life is good for overall health and well-being.
 Moraro is a heaven for revitalisation.

 Environment: There is the white sandy hilltop, with a spring and creek at the foot.
 Swamplands and forests are nearby.
 The area is pristine with surrounding trees and the open skies make magical moonlight nights.
 No need for much electricity then.

 Water: Moraro has its own spring/creek which supplies most of our needs.